“Why is project management important?”

 foresight to take such an approach is what differentiates good project management from

-• Efficient management and the breaking-up of tasks into smaller chunks of work enables
+bad. - Efficient management and the breaking-up of tasks into smaller chunks of work enables

 teams to remain focused on clear objectives and gear their effort towards achieving the

-• Often a project’s goals have to change in line with a materializing risk.
+ultimate goal through the completion of smaller steps. - Often a project’s goals have to change in line with a materializing risk.
 Project managers

 quickly identify risks and their threat to the focus and objectives of a given project, saving